Sir Henry Cole's House

 They were individually painted and delivered by hand.

-Although greeting cards go back to an ancient Egyptian prototype, what we know today as the Christmas card came to life in 1843 because this brilliant idea man was frustrated.
+ing cards go back to an ancient Egyptian prototype, what we know today as the Christmas card came to life in 1843 because this brilliant idea man was frustrated.

 Then the answer came.
 It was a marriage of art and technology.
 Sir Henry—often referred to in the press as “Old King Cole”—commissioned artist John Calcott Horsley to paint a card showing the feeding and clothing of the poor.
 A center panel displayed a happy family embracing one another, sipping wine and enjoying the festivities.